 Elanore’s eyes drifted to the book, her interest piqued.
 She waited for just a moment before she pressed her hand to her companion’s arm.
 “Are you in trouble?
 Is she in trouble?”

-He sighed as he put the book away in a pouch he carried.
-“I don’t know, Elanore.
+Edmund sighed as he put the book away in a pouch he carried.
+“I don’t know.
 There is a history between this woman and your host that runs tangled and deep.
 If she had not broken off an engagement, I believe she would be the closest to a wife for the Count that we could imagine.
 But her magic and her long absence makes him doubt her.”

-The lady felt a twinge of surprise, but bit her tongue.
+The lady felt a twinge of surprise at the idea that the Count had any romantic history but she bit her tongue.
 Edmund appeared poised to say something more.
 She pressed gently.
 “But what do you think, Edmund?”

 “You wouldn’t get out the door before I tackled you,” she said without hesitating.
 “I wouldn’t let you leave me!
 I’d make you talk to me and figure out how to work things out!”

 His face crinkled in amusement at her tirade.
 She had proved that in some respects that she had not changed much over the years.
 “But what if we were strangers coerced into marriage?
 And we were both quite proud and strong-willed?”

 She thought for a moment, well aware that he was not talking about the two of them but the Count and Ilva.
 “I think then it becomes a battle of wills, does it not?
 It seems that even if I wanted to stop fighting, my pride would make it hard to meet the other person somewhere halfway.
 I don’t know that I would find it easy to be the first to apologize.
 But still,” she softened.
 “Even if I didn’t know how to express myself, don’t you think that if I loved you I would come find you?”

 “But what if we weren’t human?
 Or cared only for magic?”

 Elanore mirrored Edmund’s frown.
 “What do you mean?”